RitchieLab/dnanexus/apps/plato_single_variant/Readme.md

 ### Advanced Options
 **`WARNING: If used, leave above "Regression Options" EMPTY.
 Please refer to documentation in PLATO manual prior to using this option.`**

 **PLATO command-line options**: Command-line regression and global options that will be supplied directly to the PLATO.
-For example, `logistic`, `linear`, `--permutation`, `--interactions`.
+For example, you can run analyses such as `logistic` and `linear` with options `--permutation` or `--interactions`.

-Here are some use cases for this option:
+Here are some examples of the Advanced options provided by PLATO:
   - **Permutation**:
   ```
   logistic --phewas --covariates sex,age,pc1,pc2,pc3,pc4 --permutations 10000 --output out.txt